nvictus/pqdict/README.md

 Priority Queue Dictionary (pqdict)
 =========================

 An indexed priority queue implementation written in Python.
-The `PQDict` class provides the `MutableMapping` protocol and instances operate like a regular python dictionary with a couple extra methods.
+The `PQDict` class provides the `MutableMapping` protocol and its instances operate like regular Python dictionaries with a couple extra methods.
 Think of a Priority Queue Dictionary as a mapping of "dictionary keys" to "priority keys".

 ## What is an "indexed" priority queue?
 A [priority queue](http://en.wikipedia.org/wiki/Priority_queue) is an abstract data structure that offers a basic service: serve the element of highest priority first.
 You can insert elements with priorities, and remove or peek at the top priority element.
-Unlike standard priority queues, an _indexed_ priority queue additionally allows you to alter the priority of any element in the queue.
+Unlike a standard priority queue, an _indexed_ priority queue additionally allows you to alter the priority of any element in the queue.
 With the right implementation, each of these operations can be done quite efficiently.

 ## How does it work?
 The priority queue is implemented as a binary heap (using a python list), which supports: